Mailclark/bot2hook/README.md

 ### Composer

-Execute `composer install` in root directory
+Execute `composer install` in the root folder.

 ## Local testing

 ### Define the local domain

-Edit the `/etc/hosts` file with your favorite editor and with root permissions.
+Edit the `/etc/hosts` file using your favorite editor, with root permissions.
-Add this line in the file.
+Add this line to the file:

 ```
 127.0.0.1       bot2hook.local